 She began to review what the modern Church had done to right the injustices caused by the residential schools.
-While “it was a step in the right direction,” David found the attempts to form a relationship with Aboriginals lacking.
+While “it was a step in the right direction,” David found the attempts to form a relationship "and take responsibility for reconciliation" with Aboriginals lacking.

 “What I came to in conclusion is that I don’t have to leave it up to the bishop, I don’t have to leave it up to my parish or priest,” said David.
 “I am a layperson, a member of this Church, and because of that, I have the ability to engage in this issue, and bring awareness and education to my fellow Catholics.”

 David began researching the Truth and Reconciliation Commission (TRC), a mandate which documented the experience of survivors and families of Aboriginals affected by the residential schools.
 She found Canada’s experience was unique compared to other countries.

 “The TRC is actually really special in Canada because when we look at all the other countries in the world who have had TRCs, like South Africa and Rwanda, the Canadian TRC was the only one that started as a result of a law suit against the federal government … instead of an uprising of the local community.”